 The Chinese are known to have had highly systematic administrative systems at about the same time as the pyramids were built.
-Near to us in time, the reputable civil services of Europe and Great Britain in the nineteenth century have all left an important legacy to the modern field of administration https://drive.google.com/drive/folders/14azUmVpQEXXI4qBfvog3X Pm5aHs5MSA3?usp=sharing
+Near to us in time, the reputable civil services of Europe and Great Britain in the nineteenth century have all left an important legacy to the modern field of administration.